Measurements are key to scientific and technological innovation. It’s like a field of dreams: Better measurements always find useful applications.

 “I’m delighted by the impact the work has had and by the opportunity I’ve had as a public servant to contribute,” Kitching says.

-NIST Inventor: John Kitchingincluding one that has influenced the development of commercial products (see main text section on patents), and has received a variety of awards.
+NIST physicist John Kitching holds six patents, including one that has influenced the development of commercial products (see main text section on patents), and has received a variety of awards.
 He is self-motivated to invent.

 “One of my favorite phrases is ‘What if…?’,” Kitching says.
 “What if we tried this approach?
 What if we put these two things together?
 What if we were able to get this thing to work?”